 STEP 1: Accept the desired amount for the year in the TC Portal.

-Note: After you have accepted the amount of your Federal Direct Unsubsidized Stafford Loan, you will not be able to make any changes in the TC Portal.
-All changes must be submitted to the Office of Financial Aid by completing a Federal Aid Change Form specific to the year that you are making changes.
+Making Changes to your Federal Direct Unsubsidized Loan: All subsequent changes (increase, decrease, or decline) must be submitted to the Office of Financial Aid by completing a Federal Aid Change Form specific to the year that you are making changes.

-STEP 4: Allow several business days for your loan requirements to show up as completed in your TC Portal.
+STEP 4: Allow 3-5 business days for your loan requirements to show up as completed in your TC Portal.
+Note that your loan requirements will only link to your TC Portal after you have accepted your loan offer.

 STEP 1: Complete the Graduate PLUS Loan Credit Check/Request a Direct PLUS Loan.
 Continuing students must complete this for the new aid year, regardless of whether or not they have an unexpired credit check on file from the previous year.

-Indicate the exact amount you wish to borrow for the year, keeping in mind that it will be disbursed in halves (half in the Fall, half in the Spring).
-You may also choose to borrow the maximum amount by clicking the button next to the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
+Specify the exact amount you wish to borrow for the year.
+You may also choose to borrow the maximum amount by checking the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
+The requested amount will be split evenly between the academic term(s) you are enrolled in.
+Then, specify the requested loan period:

-Students who have borrowed the Federal Direct Graduate PLUS Loan at TC within the last 10 years and have not had their credit denied can skip this step.
 First-time PLUS Loan borrowers at TC will need to complete a Federal Graduate PLUS E-MPN at studentloans.gov.
-Once completed/satisfied, this requirement will renew itself for up to ten years.
-When you submit the completed counseling session, be sure to enter TC's School Code (G03979), not the code for Columbia University.
-View the left navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+Once completed/satisfied, this requirement will automatically renew for up to ten years.
+When completing the session, be sure to enter TC's School Code (G03979).
+View the navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+It will appear as "Complete Loan Agreement (Master Promissory Note)."

-If you are denied the Federal Direct Graduate PLUS Loan due to an adverse credit history, you may either (1) obtain an endorser, or (2) choose to document extenuating circumstances relating to the reason you were declined.
+If you are denied the Federal Direct Graduate PLUS Loan due to an adverse credit history, you may (1) obtain an endorser, or (2) choose to document extenuating circumstances relating to the reason you were declined.
 Read the following information to learn how to gain access to a Federal Direct Graduate PLUS Loan.
 You may also contact Applicant Services, a division of the U.S. Department of Education, at 1-800-557-7394 to discuss denials, appeals, and endorsers.
-Note: As of March 2015, any student who is denied the Graduate PLUS Loan and chooses to appeal the denial or secure an endorser will also need to complete a Graduate PLUS Loan-specific financial counseling module on studentloans.gov before the loan can be disbursed.
+Note: Any student who is denied the Graduate PLUS Loan and chooses to appeal the denial or secure an endorser will also need to complete a Graduate PLUS Loan-specific credit counseling on studentloans.gov before the loan can be disbursed.

 An endorser is someone who does not have an adverse credit history and agrees to repay the loan if you do not/cannot repay.
 If you choose to obtain an endorser, the individual will complete the following steps: